Table of Contents[Hide][Show]

 Located just 18 miles from the town of Taos, Taos Ski Valley is a privately owned ski destination, with fewer crowds and more fun in a family-centric winter playground.
 From her adult daughter to her 4-year-old granddaughter, everyone loved the slow pace with fewer people on the Taos mountain.

 TravelingMom Tip: Book a room at The Blake at Taos Ski Valley.
 This boutique hotel is perfect for families.
-Diana stayed in a room that provided “elbow room” for our family of 5, time together and time apart.
-Bonus – our room overlooked the outdoor pool and hot tub.
+Diana stayed in a room that provided “elbow room” for her family of 5, time together and time apart.
+Bonus – the room overlooked the outdoor pool and hot tub.

 If you live near multiple ski resorts or ski often, you should consider investing in either the Epic Pass or Ikon Pass.

-For the 2019 – 2020 ski season the Epic Local Pass includes skiing at Breckenridge, Keystone, Crested Butte, Stevens Pass, Wilmot, Afton Alps, Mt Brighton, Okemo, Mount Sunapee, Park City Mountain Resort, Heavenly, Northstar, Kirkwood and Stowe, Vermont.
-Plus 10 restricted days at Vail, Beaver Creek and Whistler Blackcomb.
-Then there are also two days at Sun Valley and Snowbasin, Utah.
-Then there are five days total at Hakuba Valley and Rusutso, Japan.
-Last not least is access to Peak Resorts: Boston Mills, Brandywine, Mad River Mountain, Hidden Valley, Snow Creek, Paoli Peaks, Alpine Valley, Mount Snow, Hunter Mountain, Attitash Mountain Resort, Wildcat Mountain, Crotched Mountain, Liberty Mountain Resort, Roundtop Mountain Resort, Whitetail Resort, Jack Frost, and Big Boulder.
+For the 2020-2021 ski season the Epic Pass includes skiing at Breckenridge, Keystone, Crested Butte, Stevens Pass, Wilmot, Afton Alps, Mt Brighton, Okemo, Mount Sunapee, Park City Mountain Resort, Heavenly, Northstar, Kirkwood and Stowe, Vermont.
+Plus days at Vail, Beaver Creek and Whistler Blackcomb.
+Then there are days at Sun Valley and Snowbasin, Utah, as well as Telluride, Colorado.
+Then access to Hakuba Valley and Rusutso, Japan.
+Last not least is access to Peak Resorts: Boston Mills, Brandywine, Mad River Mountain, Hidden Valley, Snow Creek, Paoli Peaks, Alpine Valley, Mount Snow, Hunter Mountain, Attitash Mountain Resort, Wildcat Mountain, Crotched Mountain, Liberty Mountain Resort, Roundtop Mountain Resort, Whitetail Resort, Jack Frost and Big Boulder.